Disaster Planning and Emergency Preparedness for Students

 Create an evacuation plan.

 In some situations, you will need to get out of dodge.
 Look at a paper map of your local area and figure out a few “safe spots” that you’d go to in the event of an emergency.
-Plan out a “go bag” that you can grab and take with you so that you have the basic needs covered for a few days.
+Create an emergency bag that you can grab and take with you so that you have your basic needs covered for a few days.

 Create a shelter-in-place plan.